Series expansions for Maass forms on the full modular group from the Farey transfer operators: From gpf to Maass forms on the imaginary axis

 \subsection{The odd case for 0-gpf}

-We now repeat the approach of Section \ref{sec:even-good} to odd period functions, which in the case $w=1$ are in one-to-one correspondence with the set of odd Maass cusp forms as shown in \cite{LeZa}.
+Here we are going to repeat the approach of Section \ref{sec:even-good} for odd period functions, which in the case $w=1$ are in one-to-one correspondence with the set of odd Maass cusp forms, as shown in \cite{LeZa}.
 Also in this case it is fundamental to use the Fourier series expansion for the odd cusp forms given by

-with $c_{n,q}$ with at most polynomial growth.
+with $c_{n,q}$ having at most a polynomial growth.
 The integral correspondence between even cusp forms and even period functions proved in \cite{Le} is extended to the odd case in \cite[Section II.1]{LeZa}.
 We can formally proceed as for \eqref{formula-1} by applying \cite[Proposition 4.3]{Le} to get\footnote{Proposition 4.3 in \cite{Le} can be applied only for $\xi > \frac 32$.}

-where $(u_m)_x = \frac{\partial}{\partial x} u_m$, and find by \eqref{invo-fi} that
+where $u_x = \frac{\partial}{\partial x} u$, and find by \eqref{invo-fi} that